Although we're not hosting a formal conference this year, we're excited to offer several engaging activities and presentations for you to join!

-Do you have any instruments we could deploy in the valley.
+Do you have any instruments that we could deploy in the valley?

-Can you help us get equipment or funding to buy more cameras, sensors and computers?
+Can you help us to build or get equipment or funding to buy more cameras, sensors and computers?

 From August 30 to September 7